poser55/linked-db-rows/README.txt

 Configuration options
 * Exporter
-** stopTablesExcluded: tables that we do NOT want in the exported tree
+** stopTablesExcluded: tables that we do NOT want in the exported tree - the export is stopped at those
 * Importer
 ** forceInsert: in case an update would be possible: create a new row and remap other entries ** defaultPkGenerator:  how to generate primary keys for new entries (default NextValuePkGenerator)